32 Escape Room Puzzles You Can Create At Home For $10.

 The targets in this video are from the printable kit Escape Room Z.

-Each player takes turns crossing the field blindfolded while receiving instructions from the other players.
+Each player takes turns crossing the field blindfolded while receiving instructions from the other hallway.

-The best locations, for this escape room puzzle, are a hall way or large mat with clear edges so players know what's involved.
+The best locations, for this escape room puzzle, are a hall way or large mat with edges, so players know what's involved.

 Make a string obstacle course like the laser detection systems in movies.
 Then it's a not-so-simple matter of getting through it.